jorgebucaran/hyperapp/docs/architecture/actions.md

 const AddByValue = (state, event) => [AddBy, +event.target.value]
 ```

-We’ll make use of `AddByValue` with an `input` node instead of the `button` from earlier because we want the event that gets preprocessed to have a `value` property we can extract:
+We'll make use of `AddByValue` with an `input` node instead of the `button` from earlier because we want the event that gets preprocessed to have a `value` property we can extract:

 ```js
 h("input", { value: state, oninput: AddByValue })